 Eye tracking problems can severely hinder a person’s ability to read.
 Reading is a large part of early childhood learning.
-Low literacy and illiteracy in adults limit job opportunities.
+Low literacy and illiteracy in adults limits job opportunities.

 Eye tracking is an important condition to treat in both children and adults.
 A specialist will use computers with many vision therapy techniques to train muscle coordination in the eye.
-This can include following objects on the screen.
+This can include following objects that move on the screen.

 At the end of the vision therapy program, patients will reinforce the newly acquired skills through repetition.
 Sometimes, you will have to continue the exercises after the program has finished.
 However, the exercises won’t be as vigorous and you won’t need to do them as often.

 Strabismus or Crossed Eyes

 Like amblyopia, strabismus is a vision condition often associated with children.
 But, it can also affect adults who didn’t get it treated when they were young.
-Various conditions such as a thyroid disease and stroke can also cause adult strabismus.
+Various conditions such as thyroid disease and stroke can also cause adult strabismus.

 Strabismus is the misalignment of the eyes.
 Weak eye muscles, or the part of the brain that controls the eyes, are not doing their job.
 Crossed eyes can cause blurred and impaired vision.
 When the brain receives two different images from the eyes that don’t match up, it is unable to create a coherent image.

 Vision therapy is a solid alternative to surgery, which is the other treatment.
 Surgery, however, poses great risks and is not always successful.
 Vision therapy is not intrusive nor harmful and does not require any recovery time.